 Task Manager in Windows 10

-Task Manager in Windows 10 has several new features that might be handy for you.
+The Task Manager in Windows 10 features several new enhancements that may be useful to you.
 Whether you want to check the heat map or remove startup programs, everything is possible with the help of the Task Manager.

 Task Manager in Windows 11